mxagar/detection_segmentation_pytorch/README.md

 Object detection networks can use classification backbones to extract features, but at the end of the feature extractor, instead of mapping the activations to classes, they perform a more sophisticated tasks, with which they basically:

-- they regress Regions of Interest (ROI), i.e., bounding boxes, that likely contain an object
+- regress Regions of Interest (ROI), i.e., bounding boxes, that likely contain an object
-- and they yield class probabilities for those bounding boxes.
+- and yield class probabilities for those bounding boxes.

+A naive implementation could add two branches to the feature maps: one for regressing the `[x,y,w,h]` floats of the bounding box and another one for mapping the features to the class probabilities.
+However, that allows a unique object to be detected in the image; thus, more sophisticated architectures are needed, which nonetheless, are based on that double mapping principle.

 ### Faster R-CNN